tardate/LittleArduinoProjects/Electronics101/DigitalLogic/XorWithNandGates/README.md

 |  1 |  0 |  1 |   0 |   1 | 1 |
 |  1 |  1 |  0 |   1 |   1 | 0 |

 ### Output State Plot

 The [XorWithNandGates.ino](./XorWithNandGates.ino) sketch drives the A/B inputs with a state change every 500ms.
-Three Arduino analog pins are used to rea dthe actual A, B and Q (output) voltages.
+Three Arduino analog pins are used to read the actual A, B and Q (output) voltages.

-[PlotNValues (a simple Processing sketch)](../../processing/PlotNValues) reads the data from the serial port and plots the output value over time, with some coloration effects thrown in for good measure.
+[LEAP#090 PlotNValues (a simple Processing sketch)](../../playground/PlotNValues) reads the data from the serial port and plots the output value over time, with some coloration effects thrown in for good measure.

 Here's a sample trace: